We hope you're hungry. There's a lot to take in.

 According to the U.S. Department of Agriculture and the National Agriculture Statistics Service, Minnesota ranks:

 - 2nd in hogs

 - 7th in milk cows inventory

-- 8th in milk production
+- 8th in cattle on feed

 Minnesota is home to the Jennie-O Turkey Store, the largest turkey processor in the nation.

 The University of Minnesota's College of Veterinary Medicine was ranked the 11th best veterinary school in the country by U.S. News and World Report (2023).